Caisesiume/Collatz-Conjecture-Logs/README.md

-# Random-Collatz-Conjecture
+# Collatz-Conjecture
-Random Collatz-Conjecture (3n+1) script logging each sequence in a given interval of integers.
+Collatz-Conjecture (3n+1) script logging each sequence in a given interval of integers.

 ## How to use
 Preferably executed with node.js, ``node 3NPlus1.js`` in terminal.